drivendataorg/competition-winners/README.md

 ## What's in this Repository

-This repository makes it easy to find code prodvided by the winners of [competitions](https://www.drivendata.org/competitions/) hosted on DrivenData.
-Use the list below to browse to any particular competition's winning repository; or, you can clone this repository to get all of the code at once.
+This repository makes it easy to find code provided by the winners of [competitions](https://www.drivendata.org/competitions/) hosted on DrivenData.
+Use the list below to browse to any particular competition's winners repository; or, you can clone this repository to get all of the code at once.
+See the below section "Cloning this repository" in this README for cloning instructions.

 ### Winning Submissions